 Numbness can occur from dysfunction anywhere along the pathway from the sensory receptors up to and including the cerebral cortex.
 Common mechanisms include the following:

 There are many causes of numbness.
-Although there is some overlap, dividing the causes based on the pattern of numbness can be helpful (see Some Causes of Numbness).
+Although there is some overlap, dividing the causes based on the pattern of numbness can be helpful (see Table 5: Some Causes of Numbness).

 |PrintOpen table in new window

 Because so many disorders can cause numbness, a sequential evaluation is done.
 First, the distribution of numbness is used to localize the part of the nervous system that is involved.
 Then, other clinical features—particularly rate of onset, associated neurologic symptoms and signs, and symmetry—further narrow the differential diagnosis and thus guide further questions and tests to diagnose specific causative disorders.

 Although in practice certain elements of the history are typically asked selectively (eg, patients with a typical stroke syndrome are not usually asked at length about risk factors for polyneuropathy and vice versa), many of the potentially relevant components of the history are presented here for informational purposes.